 - Ethnic minorities also have a higher incidence of high blood pressure, cancer, obesity and HIV/AIDS6

 Until this point most governmentally promoted nutritional guidelines have led people to believe that they had to consume meat in order to get protein as well as dairy for adequate calcium.
 But the truth is that meat is associated with various disease conditions, especially cardiovascular disease while plant protein is associated with decreased risk of disease.7 Also due to the disease conditions associated with meat consumption, it is estimated that the medical costs of meat consumption is billions of dollars per year.8 There is a similar issue with dairy.
-Dairy is linked with several types of cancer, specifically with prostate9 and ovarian cancers.10 Furthermore, research has shown a great improvement in calcium levels though just consuming vegetables.11 The takeaway?
+Dairy is linked with several types of cancer, specifically with prostate9 and ovarian cancers.10 Furthermore, research has shown a great improvement in calcium levels through just consuming vegetables.11 The takeaway?
 Even if meat were a great source of protein (that’s another story) and dairy was a great source of calcium, the negative associations with it make it worth finding protein and calcium sources that don’t have such a high risk/downside.
 That is a needed message that has not been widely spread in society, although policies like this will prove helpful.